Boutzi/boutzi/README.md

 </div>

 - [Arkaans Copilot](https://github.com/Arkaans/arkaans-copilot) is a Discord bot designed to streamline voice channel management.
-[Official page](https://copilot.arkaans.com/).
+Add it to your Discord by checking the [official page](https://copilot.arkaans.com/).
 - [Pomodoro App](https://github.com/Boutzi/pomodoro/) helps you to boost your productivity with a Pomodoro timer built for Windows.
 - [Code Lab FR](https://github.com/Boutzi/code-lab-fr) is a simple coding lab for French JavaScript and React students to improve their basic programming skills.